 Artists Heather Ackroyd and Dan Harvey create portraits with living, growing grass.
 They germinate grass seeds, spread them over burlap slathered with water paste, and then manipulate the light they’re getting—they keep the canvases in a darkroom and project at them the light of negative images.
 The idea is simple enough, but it does make you embrace nature in a grand way, doesn’t it?

 I wrote something a few days ago about Santiago Sierra’s 396 Women.
 The House of the People.
 Bucharest, Romania.
-October of 2005, which I saw in July 2011 at the Contemporary Art Center in Málaga, Spain, and, as I often do, I went off on Google afterwards looking up photo assemblages of different kinds, in particular that species where a scene is composed through various details observed at different moments; where photography becomes a conduit akin to writing, the artist’s and viewer’s gaze dwelling on particular details as they move through a landscape.
+October of 2005, which I saw in July 2011 at the Contemporary Art Center in Málaga, Spain, and, as I often do, I went to Google afterward looking up photomontages of different kinds, in particular that species where a scene is composed through various details observed at different moments; where photography becomes a conduit akin to writing, the artist’s and viewer’s gaze dwelling on particular details as they move through a landscape.

 Here are some of my favorite examples, courtesy of the artist Matthew Chase-Daniel.
 Notice how in Panamint Valley, California his gaze runs back and forth.
 Wonderful!
 Just as precious are the others, where the focus is calibrated within a smaller range, but with just enough difference from shot to shot to suggest the presence of the artist adjusting his presence to that of the fields of vision he’s in.

-To see more photo assemblages by Chase-Daniel and his explorations in other media, visit his Web site.
+To see more photomontages by Chase-Daniel and his explorations in other media, visit his website.